daz101/Code2040/README.md

-Code2040
+Code2040 fellowship application
 ========

-Challenge for fellowship application
+This challenge had various problems that were all completed using Java.